-Retired Supreme Court Justice John Paul Stevens, who died Tuesday at the age of ninety-nine, noticed many exquisite sights in his lifestyles, famously consisting of the “called shot” home run hit using Babe Ruth throughout the Yankees-Cubs World Series sport in 1932.
+Retired Supreme Court Justice John Paul Stevens, who died Tuesday at the age of ninety-nine, noticed many exquisite sights in his lifetime, famously including the “called shot” home run hit using Babe Ruth during the Yankees-Cubs World Series game in 1932.

-Yet the most critical issue this amazing jurist noticed, I suspect, turned into the arrest of his father, Ernest Stevens, on expenses that he and two different circles of relatives participants had embezzled budget to cowl losses at their downtown Chicago resort.
+Yet the most critical issue this amazing jurist noticed, I suspect, turned into the arrest of his father, Ernest Stevens, on charges that he and two different circles of relatives participants had embezzled funds to cover losses at their downtown Chicago resort.

-Ernest was convicted, but his conviction changed into overturned 12 months later using an appeals courtroom that discovered “no longer a scintilla” of proof of crook reason.
+Ernest was convicted, but his conviction changed into overturned 12 months later using an appeals court that found “no scintilla” of proof of crook intent.
 Like most stories of criminal justice, however, this one has no satisfying ending.
-John Paul’s grandfather, J.W., taken aback through the disgrace, died of a stroke even as expenses have been pending; his uncle Raymond devoted suicide with a handgun.
-The family misplaced its outstanding inn and became left bankrupt.
+John Paul’s grandfather, J.W., taken aback by the disgrace, died of a stroke even as expenses had been pending; his uncle Raymond devoted suicide with a handgun.
+The family lost its outstanding inn and became bankrupt.

-John Paul, who becomes 12 years vintage while the ordeal commenced, spoke laconically to The Washington Post’s Robert Barnes remaining May approximately what he had learned from that episode: “firsthand understanding of the crook-justice [system]’s fallibility.”
-Though he did now not wear his coronary heart on his robe, it’s not possible to examine his reviews without concluding that he had additionally found out some judicial empathy for those trapped within the machine’s coils.
+John Paul, who became 12 years old while the ordeal commenced, spoke laconically to The Washington Post’s Robert Barnes, remaining May approximately what he had learned from that episode: “firsthand understanding of the crooked justice system’s fallibility.”
+Though he did not wear his heart on his robe, it’s not possible to examine his reviews without concluding that he had also found some judicial empathy for those trapped within the machine’s coils.

 More using Garrett Epps.